We have five factories and 19 years of experience in plant extracts

 2. Cardiovascular Health Benefits

 Cardiovascular diseases are among the leading causes of death globally, and maintaining a healthy heart is crucial for overall health and longevity.
 Lycopene, a potent antioxidant found in various red-colored fruits and vegetables, has been extensively studied for its potential cardiovascular health benefits.
-Here's a closer look at how Lycopene can support a healthy heart:
+Here's a closer look at how lycopene can support a healthy heart:

 2.1.
 Reduction of LDL Oxidation

-One of the primary ways Lycopene contributes to cardiovascular health is by reducing the oxidation of low-density lipoprotein (LDL), commonly known as "bad" cholesterol.
+One of the primary ways lycopene contributes to cardiovascular health is by reducing the oxidation of low-density lipoprotein (LDL), commonly known as "bad" cholesterol.
 Oxidized LDL is a major contributor to the development of atherosclerosis, a condition where plaque builds up in the arteries, restricting blood flow and increasing the risk of heart attack and stroke.
 Lycopene's antioxidant properties help neutralize free radicals, preventing LDL oxidation and reducing the risk of atherosclerosis.

 2.2.
 Blood Pressure Regulation